Trichoplax: Reproduction

 The Placozoa normally propagate asexually, dividing down the middle to produce two (or sometimes, three) roughly equal-sized daughters.
-These remain loosely connected for a while after fission.
+These remain connected by a cellular thread for a while after fission, which breaks when the two daughter cells move in different directions.
 More rarely, budding processes are observed: spherules of cells separate from the dorsal surface; each of these combines all known cell types and subsequently grows into an individual on its own.

 Sexual reproduction is thought to be triggered by excessive population density.
 As a result, the animals absorb liquid, begin to swell, and separate from the substrate so that they float freely in the water.
 In the protected interior space, the ventral cells form an ovum surrounded by a special envelope, the fertilisation membrane; the ovum is supplied with nutrients by the surrounding syncytium, allowing energy-rich yolk to accumulate in its interior.
 Once maturation of the ovum is complete, the rest of the animal degenerates, liberating the ovum itself.
 Small, unciliated cells that form at the same time are interpreted to be spermatozoa.
 It has not yet been possible to observe fertilisation itself; the existence of the fertilisation membrane is currently taken to be evidence, however, that it has taken place.

 Putative eggs have been observed, but they degrade, typically at the 32–64 cell stage.
 Neither embryonic development nor sperm have been observed.
 Despite lack of observation of sexual reproduction in the lab, the genetic structure of the populations in the wild is compatible with the sexual reproduction mode, at least for species of the analysed genotype H5.

 Usually even before its liberation, the ovum initiates cleavage processes in which it becomes completely pinched through at the middle.
 A ball of cells characteristic of animals, the blastula, is ultimately produced in this manner, with a maximum of 256 cells.
 Development beyond this 256-cell stage has not yet been observed.

 Trichoplax lack a homologue of the Boule protein that appears to be ubiquitous and conserved in males of all species of other animals tested.
 If its absence implies the species has no males, then perhaps its "sexual" reproduction may be a case of the above-described process of regeneration, combining cells from two separate organisms into one.

 Due to the possibility of its cloning itself by asexual propagation without limit, the life span of Placozoa is infinite; in the laboratory, several lines descended from a single organism have been maintained in culture for an average of 20 years without the occurrence of sexual processes.